graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4.md

-There is no introspection cache any more; instead you can build the GraphQL schema and then export it as executable code to a file using [graphile-export][].
+There is no introspection cache any more; instead you can build the GraphQL schema and then export it as executable code to a file using [graphile-export][exporting schema].
 In production you simply run this code - there's no need for database introspection, plugins, etc - and you instantly get your schema without the complexities of building it dynamically.

 ## Smart tags